nins-k/CarND-Traffic-Sign-Classifier-Project/WriteUp.md

 Starting with the LeNet Architecture, I have added an additional Convolutional Layer since additional features need to be identified for traffic signs.

 The modifications include:
-* Convolutional layer with SAME padding.
+* One additional convolutional layer with SAME padding.
+* One additional fully connected layer
-* Dropout with 0.5 keep_prob on two fully connected layers<sup>[[3]](https://stats.stackexchange.com/questions/240305/where-should-i-place-dropout-layers-in-a-neural-network)</sup>.
+* Dropout with 0.5 keep_prob on three fully connected layers<sup>[[3]](https://stats.stackexchange.com/questions/240305/where-should-i-place-dropout-layers-in-a-neural-network)</sup>.
 * Exponential decay of learning rate in addition to Adam's own decay<sup>[[4]](https://www.tensorflow.org/versions/r0.12/api_docs/python/train/decaying_the_learning_rate)</sup>.

 | Layer         		|     Description	        					|